This page describes the process for publishing a proceedings with Cascadilla Proceedings Project. You should also review the author instructions

 - Check the PDF file to make sure it is searchable.
 Open the PDF file and use the Find tool to search for a word in the title (bold) and then a word in the text (not bold).
 This will confirm that there isn't a problem with the font encodings which would prevent the file from being searchable.
 If the file is not searchable, tell the author to create a new PDF file using a different method than the one that they used before.

-- After the author has provided a PDF file with no formatting problems, collect a printout of the entire PDF file checked and signed by the author.
-The complete printout MUST be checked and signed by the author.
+- After the author has provided a PDF file with no formatting problems, collect a printout of the final PDF file checked and signed by the author.
+The complete printout MUST be from the final PDF file and MUST be checked and signed by the author.
+Do not send us any other printout.

 - Write and format an introduction or preface to the proceedings.
 Use the same formatting as any paper in the proceedings, following the author style sheet.